The Discovery Program is designed to support students of academic promise who do not

 meet one or more of the initial admission requirements.
 It includes carefully planned

-classes, in the first semester, to help students develop the skills necessary for
+classes in the first semester to help students develop the skills necessary for academic

-academic success at Bluffton.
-Discovery Program students also benefit from financial
+success at Bluffton.
+Discovery Program students also benefit from financial support,

 How the Discovery Program works:

-In addition, students may be asked to take two other foundational courses as a part of their fall semester class schedule: Basic Mathematics MAT 050 and Academic Writing ENG 100.
+In addition, students may be asked to take two other foundational courses as a part of their fall semester class schedule: Basic Mathematics MAT 050 and Academic Writing CMP 102.
 This will be determined, in part, by a review of high school academic records prior to fall class registration.

 As participants in the Discovery Program, students will work closely with the Learning Resource Center.
 The staff in the Learning Resource Center will be available to assist with the transition to the academic demands of college level work by providing assistance with study skills, time management, tutoring, homework and test preparation.
 We encourage students to take advantage of these services and the many additional benefits of the Discovery Program.

 Students interested in the Discovery Program should contact the admissions office for more information.

 U.S. News & World Report recognizes colleges who are successful at advancing social mobility by enrolling and graduating students awarded Pell Grants.
 The majority of these federal grants are awarded to students whose adjusted gross family incomes are under $50,000.